Day 5: Puente la Reina to Estella

 It was as if the landscape very slowly passed us by than we it.
 Sometimes it seemed as if we became a part of the landscape. – Conrad Rudolph

-From 6:00 am – 7:00 am I begin to hear my bunk mates wake, move around and pack their belongings for their daily trek.
+From 6:00 a.m. – 7:00 a.m., I begin to hear my bunkmates wake, move around, and pack their belongings for their daily trek.
 TIP (Camino Etiquette): For those who want to get a head start and leave earlier than the masses, it’s kind to lay out your clothes and pack your backpack the night before.
-This allows for little disruption to the other sleeping pilgrims.
-Also, pilgrims should not carrying plastic grocery bags, but purchase waterproof pouches at their local camping store.
-One does not realize how loud grocery bags are at 6:00 am!
+This allows for little disruption in the morning for the other sleeping pilgrims.
+Also, pilgrims should not carry plastic grocery bags, but purchase waterproof pouches at their local camping/recreational store.
+One does not realize how loud grocery bags are at 6:00 a.m.!

 This morning I lay there utterly shattered.
 My heel is still tender, and the small room Marilee and I were assigned to is filled with all men from Spain.
-This means a couple things… Surprisingly the Europeans do not like to sleep with the windows open.
-Each time I open the window, one of the men would immediately close it.
+This means a couple of things… Surprisingly the Europeans do not like to sleep with the windows open.
+Each time I open the window for fresh air, one of the men would immediately close it.
 The room is hot and stuffy, thus I was extremely uncomfortable all night.
-Secondly, some Spanish men, or I should say, large men in general, tend to be very loud snorers.
+Secondly, some Spanish men or I should say, large men in general, tend to be very loud snorers.
 Needless to say, I was lucky to catch a few hours of sleep last night.
 However, we must go on!
 Marilee and I decide tonight is worthy of a private hotel room in Estella to catch up on our z’s.

 My Teva backup plan seems to be working out great; however, the lack of arch support quickly makes me tired.
 I am so thankful to see the first signs of Estella at the end of the day.

 We continue to hunt for the hotel and finally find it in the next plaza over.
 Thank the Lord!
-After we checked in, I take off my sandals…one of the most sweetest parts of the day, and continue along with my daily routine of showering and cleaning clothes.
+After we checked in, I take off my sandals – the sweetest part of the day – and continue along with my daily routine of showering and cleaning clothes.

-Since we are in a hotel (by the way it’s very basic and nothing fancy), I began a search for a hair dryer.
+Since we are in a hotel (by the way it’s very basic and nothing fancy), I began a search for a hairdryer.
 I am determined to FINALLY blow dry my hair for the first time in days.
-After locating the host’s private door, I quietly knock and ask for a hair dryer.
-She does not speak English, and I have no idea how to translate “hair dryer” in Spanish.
-I have gotten pretty good at charades, so while standing in her hallway, I use all my drama skills by acting out drying my hair.
-Her eyes open wide, she smiles…YES!
-She finally understands.
-She disappears and walks deep into her room, bringing back the most ancient hair dryer I have ever seen in my life.
-I don’t care; I am just thrilled to have a hair dryer in my hands and the opportunity to feel like a girl again!
+After locating the host’s private door, I quietly knock and ask for the luxury appliance.
+She does not speak English, and I have no idea how to translate “hairdryer” into Spanish.
+I have gotten pretty good at charades, so while standing in her hallway, I use all my drama skills by acting out and drying my hair.
+Her eyes open wide, and she smiles.
+YES, she gets it!
+She finally understands, disappears into the depths of her apartment, and brings back the most ancient hairdryer I have ever seen in my life.
+I don’t care; I’m thrilled to have a hairdryer in my hands and the opportunity to feel like a girl again!

-Clean, rested and hair styled with an amazing blow-out, Marilee and I head back to the main plaza to purchase food and water for the trail tomorrow.
-We then hope to meet our Camino sisters (Anne from Ireland, Ki from Sweden, and Angela from UK) and celebrate Ann’s birthday.
+Clean, rested, and hair styled with an amazing blow-out, Marilee and I head back to the main plaza to purchase food and water for tomorrow’s journey.
+We then hope to meet our Camino sisters (Anne from Ireland, Ki from Sweden, and Angela from the UK) and celebrate Ann’s birthday.
 We wait and wait in the main plaza, but the girls are not here.
 I began to feel panic… Did we get the wrong time?
 Are we in the wrong plaza?
-After waiting a bit longer, we spot the girls and jump for joy.
-We eventually find a restaurant, and enjoy a wonderful evening of Cava, wine and a divine Spanish meal.
+After waiting a bit longer, we spot the ladies and jump in excitement.
+We eventually find a restaurant and enjoy a wonderful evening of Cava, wine, and a divine Spanish meal.

 Once nestled in my hotel, my heart is calm.
-I look forward to a full nights rest…and NO snoring!!!
+I look forward to a full night of rest…and NO snoring!!!